charles-mendoza/Cloud-Drive/README.md

 ### Installing

 Create database in phpMyAdmin.
-An installation script is provided to easily configure database connection settings.
+An installation script is provided to easily configure database and tables.
 Go to install.php to configure the database connection and admin account creation.

 And you're ready to go!